gerencianet/gn-api-sdk-node/docs/charge-create-history.md

 ## Adding information to charge history

-It is possible to add information to any charge's history.
+It is possible to add information to the history of a charge.
 These informations will be listed when [detailing a charge](https://github.com/gerencianet/gn-api-sdk-node/tree/master/docs/charge-detailing.md).

 The process to add information to history is shown below: